adielcristo/symfony-doc-pt-br/messenger.rst

     # shows stats only for some transports
     $ php bin/console messenger:stats my_transport_name other_transport_name

+    # you can also output the stats in JSON format
+    $ php bin/console messenger:stats --format=json
+    $ php bin/console messenger:stats my_transport_name other_transport_name --format=json

+.. versionadded:: 7.2

+    The ``format`` option was introduced in Symfony 7.2.

 .. note::

     In order for this command to work, the configured transport's receiver must implement